codingMustache/codingMustache/README.md

 ## Joke of the Day

-Q: What did the spaghetti say to the other spaghetti?
-A: Pasta la vista, baby!
+What do you call a girl between two posts?
+Annette.

 ## Daily Trivia

-The name of technology company HP stands for what?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Hewlett-Packard
+ 1. center
- 2. Hellman-Pohl
+ 2. relative
- 3. Husker-Pollosk
+ 3. absolute
- 4. Howard Packmann
+ 4. static

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  center
 </details>